Overview

 Part 1: Pre-processing with nf-core/rnaseq

-1. Create Your Project Directory
+1. Create a Project Directory

 Make a new folder for your RNA-seq analysis:

-mkdir $HOME/rnaseq_project
+mkdir $HOME/rnaseq

-cd $HOME/rnaseq_project
+cd $HOME/rnaseq

 This command creates the directory and moves you into it.

-2. Prepare Your Sample Sheet
+2. Prepare a Sample Sheet

 You need to create a file called samplesheet.csv